 Prostate cancer is cancer that begins in tissues of the prostate gland.
 Located just below the bladder and in front of the rectum, the prostate is the male sex gland responsible for the production of semen.

 Fortunately, prostate cancer is one of the most treatable malignancies if it’s caught early.
 Routine screening has improved the diagnosis of prostate cancer in recent years.
 In addition, evidence-based therapies may help to minimize the side effects of prostate cancer treatment, including incontinence and erectile dysfunction.

 Prostate cancer incidence

 Prostate cancer is the most common type of cancer found in American men, after skin cancer.
-The American Cancer Society estimates that there were roughly 180,890 new cases of prostate cancer in the United States in 2016.
+The American Cancer Society estimates that there will be roughly 164,690 new cases of prostate cancer in the United States in 2018.
 Nearly one in seven men will develop prostate cancer in their lifetime; however, it is usually diagnosed after age 40.